 - Δy = change in yield

-It is important to note here that we are dividing by 10000 because DV01 is based on linear approximation but is one basis point which is 0.01%.
-So by dividing it by 10000, we are rescaling from 100% to 0.01% which is equivalent to one basis point.
+It is important to note here that we are dividing by 10000 because DV01 is based on linear approximation but is one basis point, which is 0.01%.
+Therefore, by dividing it by 10000, we are rescaling from 100% to 0.01%, which is equivalent to one basis point.